ez8801/notification-center/README.md

   // Posts a notification to the notification center.
   NotificationCenter.Post(R.Id.OnPaused);

-  // You can also posts a with parameters NotificationCenter.Post(R.Id.OnPaused, false);
+  // You can also posts a notification with parameters NotificationCenter.Post(R.Id.OnPaused, false);

   Notification notification = new Notification(R.Id.OnPaused, false);